loaielhady/postgres_cluster/Database_cluster/cluster_using_pgpool2.md

 2. Configure primary (`pgpool.conf` , `cpc.conf` and `pool.hba.conf`) to allow pgpool-II work.

-setup ip of pgpool to all servers primary and standby.
+## setup ip of pgpool to all servers primary and standby.

-in that path
+Step 1 in that path :

 ```
 sudo nano /etc/postgresql/16/main/pg_hba.conf
 ```

+Add :

 ```
 host        all      all     pgpool.ip.address/       md5
 ```
+## Setup pgpool2 configuration:

 ```
 listen_addresses = '*'